isomerpages/sportsg-corp/_support/Publication of Whistleblowing Policy.md

 or in reporting the matter to any relevant law enforcement authority.</p>
 <h4><strong><u>Confidentiality and Protection for Whistleblowers</u></strong></h4>
 <p>SportSG will not tolerate any harassment or victimisation of the whistleblower
-because of a report made in good faith, and/or evidence provided during an investigation.</p>
+because of a report made in good faith, and / or evidence provided during an investigation.</p>
 <p>The whistleblower is assured protection against unfair treatment, such
 as intimidation and threats of dismissal or disciplinary action taken against